 Many state attorney general websites offer identity theft kits designed to educate people on identity theft prevention and recovery.
 Some offerings include helpful documents and forms.
 The Identity Theft Affidavit, for example, is a form to officially file a claim of identity theft with a given business.
 This form in particular is most often used when new accounts have been opened using a victim's personal data, not when an existing account has been illegally accessed.

 If an individual experiences tax-related identity theft, they should continue to pay and file taxes, even if they must file paper returns.

 Identity theft recovery

 Depending on the type of information stolen, victims should contact the appropriate organization and inform it of the situation.
 This could be a bank, credit card company, health insurance provider or the IRS.
-Victims should request to have their account frozen or closed to prevent further fraudulent charges, claims or actions.
+Victims should freeze or close their account to prevent further fraudulent charges, claims or actions.

 In the U.S., identity theft victims should file a complaint with the Federal Trade Commission (FTC) and inform one of the three major credit bureaus -- Equifax, Experian or TransUnion -- to have a fraud alert or security freeze placed on their credit records.